Nathan-Luevano/Diseases_Data_Tracker/README.md

 - **Frontend:** Houses the PyQt application components such as the dashboard and data visualization pages ([frontend/main.py](frontend/main.py) and [frontend/dash.py](frontend/dash.py)).
 - **Database:** The application uses an SQLite database (`health_data.db`) to store and update health data.
 - **Styles:** Custom stylesheets are stored (e.g., `styles.qss`) to maintain a consistent look and feel of the GUI.

 ---

-## Contributing

-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

----